joselitojunior94/gfetcher/README.md

 # Github Fetcher v4
-An tool for extracting issues, labels, reactions and events from a Github repositories.
+An tool for extracting issues, labels, reactions and events from Github repositories.